raksheen/weatherapp/README.md

 ### Open Weather API

 Hopefully you remember working with the [Open Weather Map API](http://openweathermap.org/api).
-If you don't, check out the [original readme](https://git.generalassemb.ly/wdi-nyc-thundercats/HW_U02_D02_SQL_APIs/tree/master/weather).
+If you don't, read the docs!

 ## 🚀 Completion looks like: